-Never was there a time when God was calling more insistently for witnesses burdened for lost men and women as today.
+Never was there a time when God called more insistently for witnesses burdened for lost men and women than He calls today.
 Jesus came to the world for others.
-The Holy Spirit "shall not speak of Himself," He is ever ministering for others.
+The Holy Spirit "shall not speak of Himself."
+He is ever ministering for others.
 So we are to be filled with the Spirit, not for ourselves alone, but to be witnesses for others.
 "Ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto Me both in Jerusalem, and in all Judea, and in Samaria, and unto the uttermost part of the earth."
-Acts 1: 8.
+Acts 1:8.

 "The disciples did not ask for a blessing for themselves.
 They were weighted with the burden of souls.
 The gospel was to be carried to the ends of the earth, and they claimed the endowment of power that Christ had promised.
 Then it was that the Holy Spirit was poured out, and thousands were converted in a day.
-So it may be now."-"Testimonies," Vol. VII, page 21.
+So it may be now."-"Testimonies," Vol. VIII, p.
+21.

-What is the reason that when we need the Spirit so much, for ourselves and others, and God is so willing to bestow it, that the church is not enjoying the fullness of that blessing and power?
-Satan is doing his utmost to occupy our minds with things we cannot always label as sinful, but which nevertheless consume valuable time.
-Reading unprofitable literature, listening to useless radio programmes, engaging in occupations that bring neither physical nor spiritual benefits, but that consume precious time, we may thereby grieve the Spirit, for are we not told to redeem the time because the days are evil?
+Why is it, when we need the Spirit so much, for ourselves and for others, and God is so willing to bestow it, that the church is not enjoying the fullness of that blessing and power?
+Satan is doing his utmost to occupy our minds with things which we cannot always label as sinful, but which nevertheless consume valuable time.
+In reading unprofitable literature, listening to useless radio programs, engaging in occupations that bring neither physical nor spiritual benefits, but that consume precious time, we may grieve the Spirit; for are we not told to redeem "the time, because the days are evil"?
 Eph.
-4: 30; 5: 16-18.
+4:30; 5:16-18.